cariad/s3uri/README.md

 ### Joining keys and key prefixes

 Call `s3uri::S3Uri::join()` to build up the key.
-Slashes will be normalised and added between each segment as-needed.
+Separators will be normalised and added between each segment as-needed.

 ```rust
 let images_prefix = s3uri::from_bucket("circus")